Data Privacy Settings in Power BI (Business Intelligence)

 Conclusion

 So, there we have it.
-If you are following along, then you have a pretty good understanding of Query Folding and Data Privacy Settings in Power Query.
+If you follow along, you have a pretty good understanding of Query Folding and Data Privacy Settings in Power Query.
 Equipped with this knowledge, you can solve firewall errors half the time.
-To understand the remaining half, we will have to investigate Partitioning in Power Query, which is our next blog in the series [Reference blog: Partitioning in Power Query].